 The Alpha Rho Chi Medal is awarded to the graduating student who demonstrated leadership, performed willing service for the School, and shows promise of real, professional merit through his/her attitude and personality.
 The award encourages and promotes professional qualities in the student that do not necessarily pertain to scholarship.
 High ideals and professional aspirations, public service, and leadership are worthy of reward.
 Alpha Rho Chi, the National Professional Architectural Fraternity, tenders its bronze medal only to schools with accredited and/or approved architectural programs.

-The following internship opportunities are available to SoA students to help advance their experience in architectural practice and prepare them for their future career endeavors.
+The following internships and funding opportunities are available to SoA students to help advance their experience in architectural practice and prepare them for their future career endeavors.

-The Measuring & Monitoring Services, Inc. Internship Fund has been established through the generosity of James Halpern, BAC ’81.
-The Fund provides $3,000 of financial support to a SoA undergraduate student who wishes to undertake a summer internship or related program under the guidance of established professionals.
-The internship fund recognizes the importance and advantage of being immersed for an extended period in the creative processes and organizational dynamics of an architecture firm, non-governmental organization, non-profit organization, or CMU faculty member.
+The Measuring & Monitoring Services, Inc. Internship Fund was established through the generosity of James Halpern (BAC ‘81) to provide financial support to School of Architecture undergraduate students who wish to undertake a summer internship or related program under the guidance of established professionals.
+The internship fund recognizes the importance and advantage of being immersed for an extended period in the creative processes and organizational dynamics of an architecture firm, non-government organization, non-profit organization, or CMU faculty member.
 Learn more and download the application here.

 The SOM Internship is a job opportunity established at the School of Architecture by one of the most noted international architecture practices in the world.
 The internship provides two (2) paid summer positions in the firm’s New York office for exceptionally talented and dedicated fourth-year students in the Bachelor of Architecture program.
 Candidates are selected by a faculty committee and then interviewed and approved by SOM.
 Approved students receive a salary directly from SOM and are responsible for their own living expenses in New York.
 Upon completion of the internship, the students give a joint presentation of their work and experience to the School in the fall semester of their fifth year.